The SU Elected Representatives are at the heart of everything we do.

 Includes, but not limited to:

-Specific responsibilities for each role are available in the Full Role Descriptions above.
-These are intended to be a guide and the elected officer will communicate regularly with the Student Engagement Coordinator to ensure progress and engagement.
-In ordinary circumstances, informal conversations with the Student Engagement Coordinator will suffice as ‘evidence’ of engagement with the role.
-The Student Engagement Coordinator will be responsible for reporting to the SU Manager at the end of each year regarding sufficient engagement.
-If the Vice-President is not engaging with the role, they have an opportunity to prove they are engaging with sufficient evidence.
-If this is infringed thrice, they will be removed from the role.
+These are intended to be a guide and the elected representative will communicate regularly with the relevant co-ordinator to ensure progress and engagement.
+In ordinary circumstances, informal conversations with the relevant co-ordinator will suffice as ‘evidence’ of engagement with the role.
+The relevant coordinator will be responsible for reporting to the SU Manager at the end of each term regarding sufficient engagement in the role.
+If there is consistent evidence of non-engagement from the representative, the relevant co-ordinator reserves the right to seek advice from the Student Parliament about consequences of non-engagement and Student Parliament will decide next steps.
+Representatives will always have the right to appeal Student Parliament’s decision.